POPLHLTH 733 : Health Promotion Theory and Models

 This course is a standard 15 point course and students are expected to spend 6-10 hours per week involved in each 15 point course that they are enrolled in.
 This includes weeks in which there are no lecture sessions.

-For this course, you can expect 30 hours of lectures and a further 3-5 tutorial hours (optional).
+For this course, you can expect 30 hours of lectures and a further 3-5 tutorial hours (by agreement).
 In addition, during the semester, expect to set aside around 75 hours for reading and thinking about the content and working on assignments and/or test preparation.

 Attendance is required at scheduled activities to receive credit for components of the course.